nellilicht/oracle/README.md

 ## Running the program (from Command line) ##

+1. Checkout the code
-* Navigate to folder, where pom.xml is located
+2. Navigate to folder, where pom.xml is located
+3. Run commands

     * **mvn compile**
     * **(optional) mvn test**